aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 # Execute only the E2E tests within the terminal window, (Make sure the project is running in parallel).
 > yarn cy:run

-# Starts the application and executes the E2E tests at terminal level (In-parallel)
+# Starts the application and executes the E2E tests at the terminal level (In-parallel)
 > yarn cy:test

-# # Starts the application and executes the Cypress tool (In-parallel)
+# Starts the application and executes the Cypress tool (In-parallel)
 > yarn cy:e2e
 ```

 **2. Environment variables:**

 To ease the E2E testing, we can provide the Cypress runner with some variables.
-We just need to **create a .env.e2e file at the project's root level**, and filling in the variables accordingly.
+We only need to **create a .env.e2e file at the project's root level**, and fill in the variables accordingly.

 | Env. variable      | Value                      |
 | ------------------ | -------------------------- |